<interpreter> <scriptfile>

 (Helpful info below…)

-or AkamaiPowershell
+edgegrid-python or AkamaiPowershell are required